 Listen, around these parts there are few things we love more than outdoor drinking.
 One of those things happens to be sports.
 The other is local sports celebrities.
 Roll them all together, and there you have Bettis Grille 36.

-Score a seat at a sidewalk table right off Walnut Street in Shadyside where outdoor sipping of the day drinking variety is encourage.
-Champaign is just $4 a glass all day Thursday, and all wine bottles are ½ price on Friday.
+Score a sidewalk table off Walnut Street in Shadyside where outdoor sipping of the day drinking variety is encouraged.
+Champaign is just $4 a glass all day Thursday, and all wine bottles are half-price on Friday.